Some classical properties of the non-abelian Yang-Mills theories: Non-abelian Maxwell's equations

-is solution of the equations of motion given by Eq. (\ref{qed}).
-The latter assures that each fermion source having color charge contributes to the Coloumb potential.
-It is possible that there exist more potentials \cite{mate}, but this result only assures that there exist at least one having the form of a Coloumb potential.
-This result is important because is a justification to introduce a Coloumb potential in the description of problems with three or more quarks.
-In the literature, it is possible to find detailed studies of the classical Yang-Mills equations in presence of static external sources \cite{p1, p2, j1, j2}.
+where $\lambda_b$ are the Gell-Mann matrices and $\psi$ the fermionic fields.
+The equations of motion given by Eq. (\ref{yms}) represent a system of non-lineal equations.

-\seCtion{Non-Abelian Maxwell's equations} The electric ($\vec E$) and magnetic ($\vec B$) fields, in the classical electrodynamics, are defined as the components of the electromagnetic field strength tensor ($F_{\mu \nu}$), in the following form:
+The electric ($\vec E$) and magnetic ($\vec B$) fields, in the Classical Electrodynamics, are defined as the components of the electromagnetic field strength tensor ($F_{\mu \nu}$), in the following form:

 being $n,i,j=1,2,3$.
-Starting from the Lagrangian density of the electromagnetic field with sources is possible to obtain the Yang-Mills equations using the Euler-Lagrange equations.
-From these equations is possible to obtain the homogeneous Maxwell's equations.
+Starting from the Lagrangian density of the electromagnetic field with sources it is possible to obtain the Yang-Mills equations using the Euler-Lagrange equations.
+From these equations it is possible to obtain the homogeneous Maxwell's equations.

 In an analogous way, we consider the non-abelian Maxwell's equations for the SU(3) Yang-Mills theory with color charge sources.
-The non-abelian field strength tensor is given by

-where the non-abelian gauge field is $A^a_\mu=(A^{0 a}, -\vec A^{a})$.
-The electric and magnetic color fields are defined respectively as:
+The non-abelian field strength tensor is given by Eq. (\ref{ym1}), where the covariant non-abelian gauge field is written as $A^a_\mu=(A^{0 a}, -\vec A^{a})$.
+The electric and magnetic color fields are defined respectively as

 being $n,i,j=1,2,3$.
-In vectorial notation, the electric and magnetic color fields are
+In vectorial notation, the electric and magnetic color fields are \cite{Jackiw}

-In contrast with the magnetic field of the electrodynamics, the magnetic color field for the SU(3) Yang-Mills theory is written as the sum of a rotor term and a non-rotor term.
+In contrast with the magnetic field of Electrodynamics, the magnetic color field for SU(3) Yang-Mills theory can be written as the sum of a rotor term and a non-rotor term.

-Substituting Eq. (\ref{ym1}) into Eq. (\ref{yms}) and using the definitions given by Eq. (\ref{ecf}) and Eq. (\ref{mcf}), we obtain that the first Maxwell's equation for the SU(3)Yang-Mills theory with color charge sources is given by:
+Using the definition Eq. (\ref{ecf}) in the Eq. (\ref{yms}), we obtain that the first Maxwell's equation for the SU(3) Yang-Mills theory with color charge sources is given by \cite{Theodore,Jackiw,Jackiw1,Faddeev}

-or in vectorial notation:
+or in vectorial notation